Temple University switchboard: 215-204-7000

 The society provides several services: free tutoring for economics courses, economics course advising, and literature on graduate school.
 In addition, ODE presents seminars on current financial and economic issues with outstanding economists, business men and women, and Temple University faculty.

 As part of the student's overall professional development, all SBM students are strongly encouraged to participate in student organizations, professional associations and fraternities.
-Most major areas of concentration in the undergraduate curriculum have an associated organization.
-Freshmen and sophomores can utilize the organization to find out more about the major fields of studies available to them.
+All major areas of concentration in the undergraduate curriculum have an associated organization.
+Freshmen and sophomores can utilize the organizations to find out more about the major fields of studies available to them.
 They are encouraged to become involved in several organizations if they have not yet selected a major.
 Juniors and seniors usually become involved in one or two organizations in their major areas of interest.

 The student organizations provide an opportunity for students to meet each other outside the classroom as well as to meet practicing professionals from industry and government.
 Many organizations have an array of social activities that range from fundraising and community service projects to evening gatherings.
 Involvement in student organizations is a very important part of the student's professional development.
 Please contact Debbie Avery in the Dean's Office for more information about student organizations at (215) 204-3919.